wagaweb/wbf/src/modules/components/readme.md

 ### register_options() method.

-Within this method the Organizer (/src/modules/options/Organizer.php) can be used to adds theme options.
+Within this method the Organizer (/src/modules/options/Organizer.php) can be used to add theme options.
 The parent method register the components relative options (like "enable on all pages", "load locations" and so on).

-It is possible to adds more components related options by setting a specific section name before adding the options:
+It is possible to add more components related options by setting a specific section name before adding the options:

     <?php
     $orgzr = Organizer::getInstance();